PLEASE READ THIS NOTICE CAREFULLY

 - Skype for Business

-- Dynamic Edge (our IT provider)
+- Zen Zero (our IT provider)

 - Competent authorities (statutory bodies, regulatory authorities, authorised bodies who have a role laid out by law);

-- Other organisations where we are legally obligated to disclose your personal information (such as requests made in the prevention and detection of crime) or where disclosure is necessary to protect the property, rights and safety of us and our staff;
+- Other organisations where we are legally obligated to disclose your personal data (such as requests made in the prevention and detection of crime) or where disclosure is necessary to protect the property, rights and safety of us and our staff;

 - Third parties to whom we may choose to sell, transfer, or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
 If a change happens to our business, then the new owners may use your personal data in the same way as set out in this Privacy Notice;